 The source of infection should be controlled as early as possible.
 IV and urinary catheters and endotracheal tubes should be removed if possible or changed.
 Abscesses must be drained, and necrotic and devitalized tissues (eg, gangrenous gallbladder, necrotizing soft-tissue infection) must be surgically excised.
 If excision is not possible (eg, because of comorbidities or hemodynamic instability), surgical drainage may help.
 If the source is not controlled, the patient’s condition will continue to deteriorate despite antibiotic therapy.

 Normalization of blood glucose improves outcome in critically ill patients, even those not known to be diabetic, because hyperglycemia impairs the immune response to infection.
-A continuous IV insulin infusion (starting dose 1 to 4 units/h) is titrated to maintain glucose between 110 and 180 mg/dL (7.7 to 9.9 mmol/L).
-This approach necessitates frequent (eg, every 1 to 4 h) glucose measurement.
+A continuous IV insulin infusion (starting dose 1 to 4 units/hour) is titrated to maintain glucose between 110 and 180 mg/dL (7.7 to 9.9 mmol/L).
+This approach necessitates frequent (eg, every 1 to 4 hours) glucose measurement.

 An important component is critical reduction in tissue perfusion, which can lead to acute failure of multiple organs, including the lungs, kidneys, and liver.

 Early recognition and treatment is the key to improved survival.

 Resuscitate with intravenous fluids and sometimes vasopressors titrated to optimize central venous oxygen saturation (ScvO2) and preload, and to lower serum lactate levels.

 Control the source of infection by removing catheters, tubes, and infected and/or necrotic tissue and by draining abscesses.

 Give empiric broad-spectrum antibiotics directed at most likely organisms and switch quickly to more specific medications based on culture and sensitivity results.

 Drugs Mentioned In This Article